 Tonsillitis is inflammation of the tonsils.
-The tonsils are masses of lymph tissue located in the back of the throat that are part of the body’s immune system which helps the body fight off infection.
+The tonsils are masses of lymph tissue located in the back of the throat.
+They are part of the body’s immune system that helps the body fight off infection.

 What Are Symptoms of Tonsillitis?

 - Tonsil redness

 - White or yellow coating on the tonsils

 - Sore throat